facebookresearch/ResponsibleNLP/fairscore/README.md

 ## PANDA
 Perturbation Augmentation NLP DAtaset (PANDA) consists of approximately 100K pairs of human-perturbed text snippets (source, perturbed).
 PANDA can be used for training a learned perturber that can rewrite text along three demographic axes (age, gender, race), in a way that preserves semantic meaning.
 PANDA can also be used to evaluate the demographic robustness of language models.

-## NOTE
+## Models
+- The perturber seq2seq model that rewrites text along a specified demographic axis and attribute can be found at https://huggingface.co/facebook/perturber .
-Pretrained models can be found at https://huggingface.co/facebook/FairBERTa and https://huggingface.co/facebook/perturber.
+- The FairBERTa LLM trained on demographically perturbed corpora can be found at https://huggingface.co/facebook/FairBERTa .

 Please reach out with feedback, issues and suggestions!